odama-studio/Findtrend/README.md

 ## Description

-Findtrend is odama studio's first project on github based figma shoot, there are still many shortcomings in its development.
+Findtrend is odama studio's first project on github based on dribbble shoot, there are still many shortcomings in its development.

 We here use [webflow](https://webflow.com/) as a site builder, you can find a demo of the site [here](https://findtrend.webflow.io/).